-A number of new standards and amendment to standards and interpretations, are not yet effective for the year ended November 30, 2020, and have not been applied in preparing the consolidated financial statements.
+A number of new standards and amendment to standards and interpretations, are not yet effective for the period ended February 28, 2021, and have not been applied in preparing the condensed interim consolidated financial statements.
 The new standards are either not applicable or are not expected to have a significant impact on the Company's consolidated financial statements.